SameerBramhecha/SameerBramhecha/README.md

 <img align="right" width="280" height="280" src="https://i.giphy.com/media/vhVqGkxDYxAaRbOWVp/giphy.gif" >
  </div>
 <br>
- <i> I'm a Fourth Year student currently pursuing a Bachelor's Degree in Computer Engineering at the Pune Institute of Computer Technology.
+ <i>I have graduated with a Bachelor's Degree in Computer Engineering from the Pune Institute of Computer Technology.
+During my academic journey, I developed a strong foundation in computer science principles and honed my skills in various programming languages and technologies.

- I'm an open minded person and love to connect & interact with people.
+I'm an open-minded person who loves to connect and interact with people from diverse backgrounds.
+This passion for communication has driven me to collaborate on numerous projects and participate in hackathons and coding competitions.

- I’m currently exploring Blockchain Technology.
+Currently, I am exploring Blockchain Technology, aiming to understand its potential and applications in various industries.
+My interests also include Data Structures and Algorithms (DSA), Competitive Programming, and Cyber Security, where I continuously seek to enhance my knowledge and problem-solving abilities.

- I'm really intrested in DSA, Competitive Programming and Cyber Security.
+In addition to my technical pursuits, I have a variety of hobbies that keep me balanced and motivated.
+I love playing cricket, which helps me stay active and develop teamwork skills.
+Watching movies is a favorite pastime that allows me to relax and enjoy different storytelling styles.
+Playing the piano is another passion of mine, providing a creative outlet and a way to express myself through music.
+Lastly, I enjoy listening to music, which serves as a constant source of inspiration and relaxation.

- Apart from my studies, I love playing cricket, watching movies, playing piano & listening to music.</i>
+I am always open to new opportunities and challenges that can help me grow both personally and professionally.
+Let's connect and collaborate on exciting projects!</i>

 ### IDE and Tools I have Used: